itflow-org/itflow/README.md

 <!-- EASY INSTALL -->
 ### Installation via Script (Recommended Method)

+To install ITFlow with the install script, you will invoke scripts that use Let’s Encrypt to provision TLS certificates per the Let’s Encrypt Subscriber Agreement(s) & Terms of Services.
+Please be sure you accept the terms in both documents before beginning.

   **Requirements**
   - Clean Install of Debian 12 or Ubuntu 22.04